Introduction

 I used the Cree 5A 1200V Schottky diodes (CSD-05120A from Parts ConneXion) to replace the original ones.
 Certainly an improvement as the sound became more focused and clearer, with voices and individual instruments easier to follow.
 Percussion had more impact too.

-Note that on the Crees the metal plate on the cover is live so it is necessary to heatshrink them.
+Note that on the Crees the metal plate on the cover is live so I decided it was safer to heatshrink them.

 Arrow